djones1040/SALTShaker/docs/configuration.rst

 =============

-SALTShaker uses a two-level configuration system: a main configuration file that specifies paths and key training options, and a secondary ``training.conf`` file containing model and optimizer hyperparameters.
+SALTShaker uses a two-level configuration system: a main configuration file that specifies paths and key training options, and three secondary configuration files file containing logging options, model structure, and optimizer hyperparameters.
 Command-line arguments can override any configuration option.

 Configuration files use INI format with sections denoted by ``[section_name]``.